ppy/osu-wiki/news/2023/2023-07-10-community-meeting-recap.md

 - The discussed changes to mod multipliers for speed adjustment mods have been implemented.
 - Further internal discussion has led to the decision that leaderboards will be either wholly or partially wiped **just once** when the new scoring system is finalised, instead of multiple times.
 - ScoreV2 is now implemented as the current scoring system in osu!(lazer).
-It will be adjusted **one final time and then locked permanently**.
-Previous scores will be converted to this system.
+It will be adjusted **one final time and then locked permanently**, after which all existing scores will be converted to this system.

 It's that last point that motivated this meeting.
 ScoreV2 has proven to be a better scoring system as it has been used for tournament play for years, but there may be issues that could be addressed. *What* adjustments to make, if any, is the big question.